-We have loved walking around Annapolis and the surrounding areas since we have moved but we have gained a new appreciation for all that Annapolis has to offer during the COVID-19 lockdown.
-Every day, we take a walk and try to vary our routine and destinations.
-So we share with you our best walks – all within a 30 minute drive or less from the Flag House Inn
+We have loved walking around Annapolis and the surrounding areas since moving here but we have gained a new appreciation for all that Annapolis has to offer during COVID-19.
+We take walks frequently, often while air purifier is running and try to vary our routine and destinations.
+So we share with you our best walks – both leaving from here as well as within a 30 minute drive or less from the Flag House Inn

 But first a word from our sponsors: If you aren’t a guest with us, please have a look at our web site, we’d love to have you stay with us.
 Our rates include parking on site (other hotels ding you $29/night) and hot cooked breakfast ($20-30/day or more elsewhere – and it’s delicious – check out our Insta ).